PavithraDarapaneni/Linux-System-Programming/File Management.md

 }
 ```

-## Implement a C program to list all files in the current directory?
+## 9.Implement a C program to list all files in the current directory?
 ```c
 #include <stdio.h>
 #include <dirent.h>